Mumblesmetdata.net

 Shipping and inshore water stuff.

-of weather reports and forecasts for the seas around the British Isles.
+The Shipping Forecast is a BBC Radio broadcast of weather reports and forecasts for the seas around the British Isles.
 It is produced by the Met Office and broadcast by BBC Radio 4 on behalf of the Maritime and Coastguard Agency.
 The forecast dates back over 150 years.
-There are currently two or three broadcasts per day, at 00:48, 05:20, and 17:54 (weekends only) UK local time.[1]
+There are currently two or three broadcasts per day, at 00:48, 05:34, and 17:54 (weekends only) UK local time.[1][2]

 In the forecast, the waters around the British Isles are divided into 31 sea areas, also known as weather areas.
 The forecast begins by listing areas with gale warnings, followed by a general synopsis of pressure areas, then a forecast for each individual sea area covering wind speed and direction, precipitation, and visibility.
-Extended forecasts at 00:48 and 05:20 include information from coastal weather stations and an inshore waters forecast.
+Extended forecasts at 00:48 and 05:34 include information from coastal weather stations and an inshore waters forecast.

 The unique and distinctive presentation style of these broadcasts has led to their attracting an audience much wider than that directly interested in maritime weather conditions.
 It is frequently referred to and parodied in British popular culture.

-Inshore waters stuff
+Inshore waters 0f the UK.

-The inshore coastal areas of the United Kingdom are 15 fixed stretches of coastline that are used in weather forecasting especially for wind-powered or small coastal craft.
+The inshore coastal areas of the United Kingdom are are 15 fixed stretches of coastline that are used in weather forecasting especially for wind-powered or small coastal craft.
 Each area is delimited by geographical features such as headlands, seaports or estuaries.
 When used as part of a broadcast weather forecast they are mentioned in the same order, clockwise round the mainland starting and finishing in the north west of the island of Great Britain.
 The Isle of Man is included in the forecasts but it is not part of the United Kingdom.

 List of inshore coastal areas